 1. Name of Applicant, address, telephone number and e-mail address - Please provide the name of the individual or organization applying for the grant.
 Please attach documentation confirming the Applicant's status as a 501c(3) organization in good standing.

 Name:

-Address s:
+Address:

-Phone I Number: E-mail address:
+Phone Number: E-mail address:

-How many years has the Applicant Saddlebred? been involved in the welfare e of the American
+2. How many years has the Appli Saddlebred? icant been involved in the welfare of the American

-3. Describe the Applicant's emergency.
-I Please provide as much detail a as possible to allow
+3. Describe the Applicant's activities s in support of the welfare of American Saddlebreds -